Meiteusz/SurveyApp/README.md

 # SurveyApp
-Survey app with EF core - Senai Project

  Using some technologies to learn